 Biology

-Dates of course:
+Dates of course

-Biology is an exciting and rapidly developing subject area with relevance to addressing global challenges, from disease and poverty to biodiversity loss and climate change.
+Biology at Oxford is an exciting and rapidly developing subject area with relevance to addressing global challenges, from disease and poverty to biodiversity loss and climate change.
 Studying Biology at Oxford will provide you with new insights into the natural world, and equips you with skills to tackle these challenges.

 The Oxford Biology course encourages a cross-disciplinary approach.
 The first year gives everyone a broad understanding of the subjects while the second and third years allow you to study a comprehensive range of topics, including aspects of animal, plant, cell, molecular, and ecological sciences.
 The option to continue onto a fourth year provides you with the opportunity to specialise into a particular area through a research project.